loopmode/create-electron-app/packages/generator-electron-app/README.md

 #### `--install` (default: `true`)

-Whether to install the dependencies after creating the project.
+Whether to install the dependencies after setup.
 Use `--no-install` to omit.

 ```